Vietnam.vn - Nền tảng quảng bá Việt Nam

 2. Consuming too much sugar

-3. Consuming too much salt causes high blood pressure
+3. Consuming too much salt causes high blood pressure.

-4. Skipping breakfast regularly
+4. Regularly skipping breakfast

-5. Eating late at night increases the risk of cardiovascular disease
+5. Eating late at night increases the risk of cardiovascular disease.

 6. Low fiber intake

-7. Eating too much red meat and processed meat
+7. Eating too much red meat and processed meat.

 18-7-thuc-pham-3-2825.jpg

-High consumption of red meat and processed meat increases the risk of cancer and cardiovascular disease.
+Consuming large amounts of red meat and processed meat increases the risk of cancer and cardiovascular disease.

-10. Irregular eating or binge eating
+10. Irregular eating habits or overeating.

 giadinh.suckhoedoisong.vn

-Source: https://baolaocai.vn/10-odds-to-eat-that-can-be-increased-nguy-co-mac-benh-tim-post649075.html
+Source: https://baolaocai.vn/10-thoi-quen-an-uong-co-the-lam-tang-nguy-co-mac-benh-tim-post649075.html

 Comment (0)